-Step 2: Cut 250g of pumpkin into small pieces and heat microwave for approximately 1 -2 minutes.
-Mash the pumpkin.
+Step 2: Cut the pumpkin into small pieces and heat microwave for approximately 1 -2 minutes.

-Step 4: Add wet ingredients to flour and hand knead into dough.
+Step 4: Add the wet ingredients to the flour and hand knead into dough.

 Step 6: Cut the dough into square bite sized pieces.
 You can use cookie cutters too.

 Step 7: Bake for 35 - 40 minutes in oven.